Scientific name: Pyrrhalta viburni (Paykull)

 Biology

-Viburnum leaf beetle adults are present during mid-summer and consume Viburnum leaves.
-After mating, females implant eggs in small pits chewed into Viburnum twigs and cover the eggs with chewed wood.
-A single female may produce 500 eggs.
-The eggs overwinter and hatch into larvae in spring.
+The eggs overwinter and hatch into larvae in the spring.
 Like adults, the larvae feed on Viburnum leaves.
-Initial defoliation is subtle with small larvae scraping away the outer surface of leaf tissue on the undersides of leaves.
-As larvae grow, defoliation becomes more obvious and leaves may have a "skeletonized" appearance (only leaf veins remain).
-Larvae eventually pupate in the soil before emerging as adults in June or July.
-Adult VLB create holes in Viburnum leaves that may cross leaf veins.
-One generation occurs per year.
+Early defoliation is subtle, with small larvae scraping the outer surface of leaf tissue on the undersides of leaves.
+As larvae grow, defoliation becomes more noticeable, often leaving a "skeletonized" appearance where only leaf veins remain.

 Identification

-Identification of VLB can be challenging as the adults and larvae appear similar to other leaf beetles.
-However, the presence of "skeletonizing" defoliation on Viburnum may be a good indicator of the presence of VLB.
-No insects native to Minnesota are known to skeletonize Viburnum, though the exotic Japanese beetle (Popilla japonica) may skeletonize Viburnum as adults.
-If skeletonizing-like damage is seen on Viburnum, look for the presence of larvae on or under leaves and / or egg pits on twigs – particularly new growth.
-If either of these life stages is present, then the insect is likely VLB.
+No native insects in Minnesota are known to skeletonize Viburnum leaves.
+However, the invasive Japanese beetle (Popilla japonica) may skeletonize Viburnum as adults.
+If skeletonizing damage is seen on Viburnum leaves, look for the presence of larvae on or under leaves or for egg pits on twigs – particularly new growth.
+If either is present, the insect is likely VLB.

 Selected References